Wetaskiwin Fire Services

 Do YOU have what it takes to be a firefighter?

 Find out by applying to join Wetaskiwin Fire Services as a paid-on-call volunteer firefighter.

-If you want to join the Fire Services family, please fill out an application form (PDF) and bring it--and your resume--to the West Fire Hall (5940 - 40 Ave) any time between 8:30 am and 4:30 pm, Monday to Friday.
+If you want to join the Fire Services family, please fill out an application form (PDF) and bring it--and your resume--to the West Fire Hall (5940 - 40 Ave) or City Hall (4705 - 50 Ave) any time between 8:30 am and 4:30 pm, Monday to Friday.

 Applications are also available to be picked up at the West Fire Hall and City Hall.
 We look forward to seeing you!

 Wetaskiwin Fire Services protects the community by providing emergency response services to citizens within the City limits and approximately 3,000 people in Wetaskiwin County’s Zone Two fire protection area.

 E-911 service is provided to residents through a contract with City of Red Deer Dispatch Services and Telus Communications.
 The E-911 center takes the calls and relays them directly to the fire department via two-way radio system.

 The 36-member department is currently composed of a full time Fire Chief and Deputy Fire Chief, and a half-time Administrative support staff.
 All other members are paid-on-call including:

 - Four captains

 Firefighters responded to over 450 calls in 2018.
 The types of calls the department attends include: